nickpiggott/pimsf/README.md

 This is a small program for emulating the MSF Radio Time Signal using a Raspberry Pi.
 It's forked from marksmanuk/pimsf (which modulates it to a 60kHz carrier).

 Written to time synchronise a Wharton digital clock which needs an input pin modulating with MSF signal.
+The GPIO output (input to the clock) is driven LOW when active.

 ## Getting Started